“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 Perhaps one or two.
 Perhaps none.

-Because the vast majority were easily forgettable, despite all the cheers of the crowd, and all the praise of the judges.
+Because the vast majority are easily forgettable, despite all the cheers of the crowd, and all the praise of the judges.

 So what were they missing?

-Well to find out, let’s compare them to the opposite extreme: Those musicians you’ve listened to and loved all your life, many of whom were quite terrible singers by all “technical” standards.
+Well to find the answer, let’s compare them to the opposite extreme: The legendary musicians you’ve listened to and loved all your life, who would do terrible in these competitions.
+Bob Dylan is the first name that comes to mind.

 - that no one ever really had before